-Upon filing with an external agency, the SUNY Korea internal complaint may be referred to the Chair of the Committee on Institutional Diversity and Equity (CIDE) for review, defense or, if deemed appropriate, mediation, conciliation, or settlement with the external agency, or such other actions as may be in the interests of the University, including the termination of the internal process.
+Upon filing with an external agency, the SUNY Korea internal complaint may be referred to the Office of Institutional Diversity and Equity (OIDE) for review, defense or, if deemed appropriate, mediation, conciliation, or settlement with the external agency, or such other actions as may be in the interests of the University, including the termination of the internal process.

-1 This document is provided for informational purposes only.
+This document is provided for informational purposes only.
 It is not intended to be interpreted or relied upon as legal advice.
 Anyone seeking or requiring legal advice should consult an attorney.

-2 A third party refers to anyone outside the University community, including but not limited to, guests, visitors, vendors, and volunteers.
+A third party refers to anyone outside the University community, including but not limited to, guests, visitors, vendors, and volunteers.